cube-js/cube/README.md

 [![GitHub Actions](https://github.com/cube-js/cube.js/workflows/Build/badge.svg)](https://github.com/cube-js/cube.js/actions?query=workflow%3ABuild+branch%3Amaster)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fcube-js%2Fcube.js.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fcube-js%2Fcube.js?ref=badge_shield)

-__Cube.js is an open-source analytical API platform.__ It is primarily used to build internal business intelligence tools or add customer-facing analytics to existing applications.
+__Cube is headless business intelligence for building data applications.__ It is used to provide access data, organize it, and deliver it to every tool so developers can build powerful, fast, and consistent data applications.

-Cube.js was designed to work with serverless data warehouses and query engines like Google BigQuery and AWS Athena.
-A multi-stage querying approach makes it suitable for handling trillions of data points.
-Most modern RDBMS work with Cube.js as well and can be further tuned for performance.
+Cube was designed to work with all SQL-enabled data sources including cloud data warehouses (CDWs) like Snowflake or Google BigQuery, query engines like Amazon Athena, and regular databases like Postgres.
+Cube can handle trillions of data points and provide sub-second latency and high concurrency for API requests.

-For more details, see the [Cube.js introduction](https://cube.dev/docs/cubejs-introduction) page in our documentation.
+For more details, see the [introduction](https://cube.dev/docs/cubejs-introduction) page in our documentation.

-## Why Cube.js?
+## Why Cube?

-If you are building your own business intelligence tool or customer-facing analytics most probably you'll face the following problems:
+If you are building your data application, most probably you'll face the following problems:

 1. __Performance.__ Most of effort time in modern analytics software development is spent to provide adequate time to insight.
 In the world where every company data is a big data writing just SQL query to get insight isn't enough anymore.
 2. __SQL code organization.__ Modelling even a dozen of metrics with a dozen of dimensions using pure SQL queries sooner or later becomes a maintenance nightmare which ends up in building modelling framework.
 3. __Infrastructure.__ Key components every production-ready analytics solution requires: analytic SQL generation, query results caching and execution orchestration, data pre-aggregation, security, API for query results fetch, and visualization.

-Cube.js has necessary infrastructure for every analytic application that heavily relies on its caching and pre-aggregation layer to provide several minutes raw data to insight delay and sub second API response times on a trillion of data points scale.
+Cube has necessary infrastructure for every analytic application that heavily relies on its caching and pre-aggregation layer to provide several minutes raw data to insight delay and sub second API response times on a trillion of data points scale.

 ![](https://raw.githubusercontent.com/cube-js/cube.js/master/docs/content/old-was-vs-cubejs-way.png)

 ## Getting Started 🚀

-There're two ways to create a Cube.js application.
+There're two ways to create a Cube application.

 If you have Node.js installed, run this command and follow with the [Getting Started](https://cube.dev/docs/getting-started) guide.